 One expert recommends that the rough opening of the window sill should be square to the sill within 1/8″ across the full width.

 Step 3: Prepare for the New Window

-Old putty or caulk will need to be removed around the opening of the window so that new sealant can be used.
-You will also want to use new screws for the new window.
+When you install the new window you’ll want to use new screws.
 Assuming the opening is square, you’ll create a line of caulk and install the new window into the opening and then screw it in.

 Mobile homes are not uniform when it comes to exterior wall thickness.
 Some homes are built with 2 x 4’s and some with 2 x 3’s.
 The width of your home and of the old window will need to be given to your window supplier.
 They can give you the best advice about the sashes for your thickness.
 Sometimes it’s best to order windows without a sash.

 Step 4: Seal the Frame and Replace the Siding

 Finally, run a line of silicone sealant around the entire outside of the window frame.
 Then simply return the siding over the edges of the frame.

 I hope these steps will help to work as a guide to replace mobile home windows and giving your manufactured home a fresh look!